 Let us start with some basic facts of FAN FORUM communication.

-A. There is no such thing as a PROFESSIONAL FAN -- Likewise, there is no such thing as a PROFESSIONAL FAN (fiction or editorial) WRITER.
-No matter what is being written, whether a creative piece of prose, or someone's editorial take on a discussion, it is wrong to assume that the person writing: i) wants to be a paid professional writer or ii) cares whether or not s/he misspelled the word 'anecdotal' in paragraph four of their article/story.
+A. There is no such thing as a PROFESSIONAL FAN — Likewise, there is no such thing as a PROFESSIONAL FAN (fiction or editorial) WRITER.
+No matter what is being written, whether a creative piece of prose, or someone's editorial take on a discussion, it is wrong to assume that the person writing: i) wants to be a paid professional writer or ii) cares whether or not s/he misspelled the word "anecdotal" in paragraph four of his or her article/story.

 "That leads us to the second approach to criticism.
 This is the approach of the teacher, the editor, the workshop director, the dramatic director, the friend, and the peer.

 C. BALANCE every negative comment you offer with a POSITIVE counterpoint.
 Every author craves feedback, and sometimes that feedback may entail a few points of constructive criticism.
-However, the old adage "If you can't say something nice, don't say anything at all."
-DOES apply!
-No matter how many 'constructive' points you may wish to bring up with the author, always preface these with at least a few points of what's GOOD about the piece of work.
-Don't assume the author already knows, or it would be a waste of bandwidth, TRUST US, it's always a good idea.
+However, the old adage "If you can't say something nice, don't say anything at all" DOES apply!
+No matter how many "constructive" points you may wish to bring up with the author, always preface these with at least a few points of what's GOOD about the piece of work.
+Don't assume the author already knows, or it would be a waste of bandwidth.
+TRUST US, it's always a good idea.
 Arguably, you should have at least ONE good point for every ONE criticism you offer.
 If you find you have nothing good to say about the piece of writing at all, then ask yourself WHY ARE YOU WRITING to the author about it?
-It can't be to help them improve, when you've got nothing good to say about their work as it is.
+It can't be to help them improve when you've got nothing good to say about the work as it is.
 No one is that generous.